dominikWin/LibraryAttendance/doc/database_structure.md

 # Database Structure and Setup

-Under the current setup this project uses two databases: one for users (should be read only) and the second one is to store login data and administrators.
+Under the current setup this project uses two databases: one for students (should be read only) and the second one is to store login data and administrators.

 ## DB1 Structure